 This interview is one installment in our Empowering Activities series.
 To read more profiles like this, check out other posts right here on our blog!
 We hope that celebrating our stellar Empowerly students will inspire other high schoolers to reach for the stars.

-Nithika Karthikeyan is a rising senior at Notre Dame High School in San Jose, California.
+Nithika K. is a rising senior in high school in San Jose, California.
 Her freshman year of high school is when her passion to combat environmental problems arose, eventually narrowing in on the global issue of plastic pollution.
 She channeled this passion into her work with the nonprofit organization Bye Bye Plastic Bags California, part of the global nonprofit Bye Bye Plastic Bags.
 As the legal board member, Nithika researches updates on laws relating to plastic bags (such as the Plastic Bag Ban) and how they are changing over time.
 She hopes to continue her passion of combating plastic pollution in college through future research and attending law school.

 Important Awards and Accomplishments, So Far…